 3. 600-Level Course.
 A 600-level course is generally for independent study, special projects, and/or internships.
 Credits are variable and grading is satisfactory/fail (S,F).

 4. 702 Credit.
 The 702 credit is a Master’s Special Problems, Directed Study, and/or Examination credit.
 Credits are variable and grading is satisfactory/unsatisfactory (S,U).
 Credit is awarded for a grade of S; no credit is awarded for a grade of U. The S/U grade does not carry any quality points and is not calculated in the grade point average (GPA).
 Faculty should set course requirements for each semester that a student is enrolled in 702 credits, and provide an S/U grade at the end of the semester based on the student’s performance in meeting those requirements.
+Generally, students enroll in a minimum of 2 credits of 702 in the semester in which they take their final examination or present their special project.
 In the event of exam failure, a U grade may be assigned for that semester’s 702 credits.
 Two U grades for 702 credits will lead to dismissal from the program.
 In extenuating circumstances, faculty may use the X grade to indicate continuing progress toward completion of those requirements.
 The X grade should be changed when the faculty member determines that the student has successfully met the requirements for that semester; the X grades should be changed by the faculty no later than the last semester of study.
+For 702 credits prior to Fall 2013, only the S/F grades may be used to replace the X grade.
+For 702 credits taken in Fall 2013 and beyond, only the S/U grades may be used to replace the X grade.

 5. 700/800-Level Research Credit.
 Each graduate program has associated 700- (Master’s) or 800- (Doctoral) level credits for research and advanced study.
 The 700-level credit is for students working on their master’s research, thesis and/or examination.
 The 800-level credit is for doctoral research, dissertation and/or examination.
 Credits are variable and grading is satisfactory/unsatisfactory (S, U).
 Credit is awarded for a grade of S; no credit is awarded for a grade of U. The S/U grade does not carry any quality points and is not calculated in the grade point average (GPA).
 Faculty should set requirements for each semester that a student is enrolled in research credits, and provide an S/U grade at the end of the semester based on the student’s performance in meeting those requirements.
+Generally, students enroll in a minimum of 2 credits of the appropriate 700/800-level in the semester in which they take their final oral examination.
 In the event of exam failure, a U grade may be assigned for that semester’s 700 or 800 credits.
 Two U grades for 700 or 800 credits will lead to dismissal from the program.
 In extenuating circumstances, faculty may use the X grade to indicate continuing progress toward completion of those requirements.
 The X grade should be changed when the faculty member determines that the student has successfully met the requirements for that semester; the X grades should be changed by the faculty no later than the semester of the final defense.
-Generally, students enroll in a minimum of 2 credits of the appropriate 700/800-level in the semester in which they take their final oral examination.
+For 700 or 800 credits prior to Fall 2013, only the S/F grades may be used to replace the X grade.
+For 700 or 800 credits taken in Fall 2013 and beyond, only the S/U grades may be used to replace the X grade.